Pre-supernova Ultra-light Axion-like Particles: Abstract

 \section{Abstract}

 We calculate the production of ultra-light axion-like particles (ALPs) in a nearby supernova progenitor.
 Once produced, ALPs escape from the star and a part of them is converted into photons during propagation in the Galactic magnetic field.
-It is found that the MeV photon flux that reaches Earth may be detectable by $\gamma$ ray telescopes for ALPs lighter than $\sim1$ neV when Betelgeuse undergoes oxygen and silicon burning.
+It is found that the MeV photon flux that reaches Earth may be detectable by $\gamma$ ray telescopes for ALPs lighter than $\sim1$\,neV when Betelgeuse undergoes oxygen and silicon burning.
+The dependence of the $\gamma$ ray flux on the stellar mass is much smaller than the uncertainty that originates from the Galactic magnetic field.
+If ALPs are lighter than $\sim0.1$ neV and the supernova progenitor is close enough to the Solar System, the $\gamma$ ray flux is insensitive to the distance $d$ because the ALP-photon conversion probability is proportional to $d^2$.
 (Non-)detection of $\gamma$ rays from a supernova progenitor with next-generation $\gamma$ ray telescopes just after pre-supernova neutrino alerts would lead to an independent constraint on ALP parameters as stringent as a SN 1987A limit.